mecid/mecid.github.io/_posts/2021-12-22-sf-symbols-in-swiftui.md

 }
 ```

+> To learn more about the power of the *Label* view, take a look at my dedicated ["Labels in SwiftUI"](/2020/12/23/labels-in-swiftui/) post.

 #### Styling options
 You can easily change the color of an SF Symbol using the *foregroundStyle* or *foregroundColor* view modifiers.